blueheron786/obsidian-stats-plugin/README.md

 1. Clone or download this repo.
 2. Build the plugin with `npm install` and `npm run build`.
-3. Copy the resulting `main.js`, `manifest.json`, and optionally `styles.css` to your vault plugin folder:
+3. Copy the resulting `main.js`, `manifest.json`, and optionally `styles.css` to your vault plugin folder: <your-vault>/.obsidian/plugins/vault-stats/

-<your-vault>/.obsidian/plugins/vault-stats/

-swift
-Copy
-Edit

 4. Enable the plugin in Obsidian's Community Plugins settings.